Add To Favorites

 How do we know what life was like thousands of years ago?
 With some cultures, there are many clues left behind.
 Ancient Egypt's material culture (artifacts, objects) is very elaborate and well preserved.
 So much original art has been found.
 Egyptologists have learned a lot about daily life in this civilization from the art and other objects.

 Ancient Egyptian artists apparently liked to portray people to the subject's best advantage.
 Therefore, they drew a person's profile as well as a side view of the hips, legs, and feet.
 The rest of a person was shown straight on---a frontal view of the eyes, shoulders, and chest.
 What are your best sides?

-On white paper, sketch a head in the ancient Egyptian style with Crayola® Metallic Colored Pencils.
+Have students sketch a head in the ancient Egyptian style with Crayola® Metallic Colored Pencils on construction paper.

 The Egyptians cared about their personal appearance and cleanliness.
 Both men and women wore make-up: eye shadow, painted lips, and fingernails.
 Perhaps the cosmetics protected people from the sun, sand, and infection.
-Fill in cosmetic details of your portrait with Crayola Gel Markers.
+Fill in cosmetic details in the portrait with Crayola Gel Markers.

 Egyptian clothing was made from simple fibers, usually flax (linen).
-Show this fabric on your subject's shoulders.
+Show this fabric on the subject's shoulders.

 Use Crayola Glitter Glue to add final decorative touches.
 Air dry flat.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step